 Reporting

-Reporting in the Maps Platform provides a set of predefined visual reports that let you easily see basic API usage, quota, and billing information in the Cloud Console.
-View reports for your Maps Platform API usage, quota, and billing numbers by using the Cloud Console.
+Reporting in the Maps Platform provides a set of predefined visual reports that let you easily see basic API usage, quota, and billing information in the Cloud console.
+View reports for your Maps Platform API usage, quota, and billing numbers by using the Cloud console.

 APIs & Services reports

-The Cloud Console APIs & Services report provides usage metrics for all APIs enabled for your project, including the Maps Platform APIs and SDKs as well as all other Google APIs and services.
+The Cloud console APIs & Services report provides usage metrics for all APIs enabled for your project, including the Maps Platform APIs and SDKs as well as all other Google APIs and services.

 This image shows the APIs & Services report.